maarten-pennings/6502/2emulation/README.md

 ```

 In case you wonder where this code is coming from.
-I wrote a simple assembler program that constanty increments X and stores it on location 155.
+I wrote a simple assembler program that constantly increments X and stores it on location 155.
 This is the assembler code

 ```asm